-The last account category in PEP-1-1 consists in the savings and investment accounts.
+The last account category in PEP-1-t consists in the savings and investment accounts.
 No set in the GAMS code is used to represent this category, so we chose the title OTH, which is also used as a header for the total (TOT) account.
 Accumulation is split into two accounts: savings/investment (INV) and inventory changes (VSTK).
-As part of the GAMS code directly refers to these accounts, the user must keep these exact same titles in her/his SAM (OTH, TOT, INV and VSTK).
+As part of the GAMS code directly refers to these accounts, the user must keep these exact same titles in her/his SAM (OTH, TOT, INV and VSTK); otherwise, the user must modify the GAMS code accordingly.